Workshops and Programs

 - being at the final stage of dissertation work.

 These awards will be offered to doctoral students with approved dissertation proposals or prospectuses who have completed all or most of the research needed to complete their dissertations.
 These students' efforts should therefore be focused largely on writing their dissertations.

 Award recipients may not hold any other forms of employment during the fellowship term and must enroll in a minimum of three dissertation hours.
 Interested students must apply through their college or school, and not directly to Graduate Studies.
 Each college has its own selection committee for the award.
 Unfortunately, applications sent directly to Graduate Studies cannot be considered.

 What is D-Lab?

-The Office of Graduate Studies offers a Dissertation Lab (D-Lab) to help students progress through the challenging process of writing their dissertation.
-Over the course of two days, D-Lab furnishes an environment and support for focused and productive writing.
+The Office of Graduate Studies offers an Online Dissertation Lab (D-Lab) to help students progress through the challenging process of writing their dissertation.
+Over the course of two days, D-Lab furnishes support for focused and productive writing.
 The program provides participants with the structure and motivation to overcome typical roadblocks in the dissertation process.
 Our goal is to assist each participant in making significant progress towards completing their dissertation.
 88% of students who attended at least one Dissertation Lab have completed their degree.

 Is D-Lab Right for You?

 This program is designed for students who have completed their dissertation research and/or data collection and analysis.
-D-Lab provides participants with:
+The Online D-Lab provides participants with: